jmduke/site/posts/catalogs/diet.md

   - The Only Rule Is That It Has To Work
   - Pokerogue
 - date: 2025-07-27
-  - The Only Rule Is That It Has To Work
+  - The Only Rule Is That It Has Toj Work
   - Pokerogue
 - date: 2025-07-28
   - Zodiac